 - Chronic Cough

-You should seek expert medical advice if you think you've been exposed to asbestos over a period of time and you have developed symptoms from the above list.
+You should seek medical advice if you believe that you have been in contact with asbestos over time and you are experiencing symptoms from the list above.

 WHAT YOU NEED TO CONSIDER WHEN DEALING WITH ASBESTOS

-Asbestos was banned from use in 1999 in the UK, although it wasn't widely used after around 1985.
-Those owning properties built over this period of time should be careful when improving or doing any structural work due to the likelihood of finding asbestos.
-Asbestos could be found in any section of an older structure because it was utilized as a fireproofing and insulating product in lots of different areas.
+Asbestos was banned from being used in 1999 in Great Britain, although it hadn't been very widely used from 1985 onwards.
+A lot of older properties may therefore have asbestos in some area of the structure.
+Asbestos could be discovered in any section of an older property because it was utilized as a fireproofing and insulating product in a wide variety of areas.

-You can be prosecuted if you carry out any asbestos removal that needs permission from the Health and Safety Executive if you do not hold that license.
+You can be prosecuted if you carry out any asbestos removal work that calls for a permit from the Health and Safety Executive if you don't hold a license.

 THE DISPOSAL OF ASBESTOS